ErrorModding/MavenMCPClientBase/README.md

 ## You need to Use this thecific JDK for it to work on macos
 `https://github.com/AdoptOpenJDK/openjdk8-binaries/releases/tag/jdk8u242-b08`

+The top Comment was added by BlackDev Who added MacOS Support

 ### About
 Maven MCP 1.8.9 is an updated version of MCP.
 It uses Maven, has a clean code structure, supports Linux and version control in your projects!